Toddler Program

 The child must bring a healthy snack from home.
 We trust in your child’s ability to identify the bodily sensation of hunger, and they are free to have their snack whenever they want to.
 We do not have a specific, common “snack time.”

-The Toddler Classroom
+The Toddler Environment

 Our Toddler environment gives your child the freedom to safely explore and learn through discovery.
 The setting is calm, inviting, and homelike, with soft rugs, books arrayed on low shelves and materials in baskets.
 Colors are muted, the atmosphere peaceful.
 The space is organized, clean, and uncluttered.

 The classroom is a community in which respect for the independence and character of your child is paramount.
 Our guides are consistently calm, gentle, soft-spoken, patient, and trusting.
-They demonstrate respect and compassion by using eye contact, kneeling to the level of the child, addressing your children by name, and speaking before touching or moving them.
+They demonstrate respect and compassion by using eye contact, kneeling to the level of the child, addressing your children by name, and speaking before touching or directing them.
 The result is a calm, soothing atmosphere in which consistent guides create an emotional safe haven for those in their care.

 Learning materials are easily accessible.
 These materials are designed to foster concentration, problem solving, and a sense of achievement.
 Children select the material that interests them, use it for as long as they would like, clean it up (with assistance when needed), and make another choice.